PSU-Research-Computing/psurc-docs/getting-started.rst

 (change user and server as appropriate)

 The password-free login should now work.
 Connect by ``$ ssh [user]@[server]``

+.. note:: You can create a single public/private key per device you connect from, or create a single key pair that is used on all your devices.
+Each method has it's pros and cons relating to key invalidation.
+If you generate a key per device, you can simple append additional public keys on new lines in the ``~/.ssh/authorized_keys`` file.

 Create aliases for servers
 ``````````````````````````